linagora/tmail-flutter/docs/adr/0080-patrol-web-integration-test-setup.md

 | `PASSWORD` | Test account password |
 | `BASIC_AUTH_EMAIL` | Test account email address |
 | `ADDITIONAL_MAIL_RECIPIENT` | Secondary email for multi-recipient tests |

+> `--dart-define-from-file` only accepts JSON, not `.env` format, so sourcing in the script is the correct approach.

 ### Running Locally (with visible browser)